peppy/peppy.github.io/_posts/2018/12/2018-12-27-enjoying-osu-with-others.md

 I was planning on doing a blog catching up on Q4 2018, but due to time constraints it will likely happen sometime in January.
 Hopefully this makes up for it :).

-Wishing you all a great new year period. **We’ll be in touch soon**.
+Wishing you all a great new year period.
+Much of the team will be away on a well-deserved break for next week or so, but **we’ll be in touch soon!**